mokagio/mokacoding/metallo/src/posts/2019-02-13-wirte-less-code.md

 ---
 title: Write Less Code
 description: "The best thing you can do as a software developer is not writing code, but removing it.
-Here's why"
+Here's why."
 tags:
 - Productivity
 - Refactoring